Work in the Farming and Agriculture Industries

 • a valid driver's license is required and a Class 1A driver's license is an asset.

-There is also the option to get farm work experience at organic farms.
+For a unique cultural exchange there are volunteer opportunities on organic farms with popular programs being WWOOF (wiling workers on organic farms).
 This is a great way to experience something different, there are farms in Europe and around the world who hire voluntary workers but in exchange you will be provided with meals and accommodation - perfect if you are on a gap year or looking to travel on a budget.

 Farm Work in Europe